 Calgon Carbon Reactivation Study Shows Removal and Destruction of PFAS

-/EIN News/ -- Pittsburgh, PA, Dec.
-06, 2022 (GLOBE NEWSWIRE) -- A new study by Calgon Carbon Corporation (“Calgon Carbon”), a wholly owned subsidiary of Kuraray Co., Ltd. (TYO: 3405) (“Kuraray”), has provided a definitive response to a persistent question about the fate of PFAS during reactivation of activated carbon.
+Pittsburgh, PA, Dec.
+06, 2022 (GLOBE NEWSWIRE) -- A new study by Calgon Carbon Corporation ("Calgon Carbon"), a wholly owned subsidiary of Kuraray Co., Ltd. 3405 ("Kuraray"), has provided a definitive response to a persistent question about the fate of PFAS during reactivation of activated carbon.
 Reactivation is a high temperature thermal process that is commonly used by municipalities and industrial users to recycle their used activated carbon and destroy contaminants it has removed.

 "The single-biggest conclusion from the study is that PFAS compounds are effectively removed from spent carbon through the reactivation process, as well as showing greater than 99.99% destruction of PFAS through our furnace and abatement system," explained Rebecca DiStefano, Senior Applications Engineer at Calgon Carbon.